 The documents required for each assessment type differ.

 All applicants must provide

-- verification of registration (also known as certificate of good standing) should be arranged from every country or jurisdiction where you have held registration, this should be emailed directly from the regulatory authority to email@example.com.
+- verification of overseas registration.
+Also known as a certificate of good standing, this should be arranged for every country or jurisdiction where you would like you paid work experience to be assessed, and can be emailed to email@example.com.
 Where email is unavailable the relevant authority can post the verification directly to ANMAC.